 - Amazing Technicolor Wildlife: The otherwise white-furred Wanwan has green fur on his ears, arms, feet, and tail.
 Not really that common of a color scheme for dogs.

-- Animate Inanimate Object: Some of U-tan's friends are a toy box, a superhero toothbrush, a pink blanket, a tissue box girl, and a toilet king.
+- Animate Inanimate Object: Some of U-tan's friends are a toy box, a superhero toothbrush, a pink blanket, a tissue box girl, a potty chair and a toilet king.

 - Excited Show Title!

 - Fake Interactivity: One of the recurring segments on the show featured an animated caterpillar named Mushimushi-kun who often "interacted" with the children watching.
 For example, in one segment, he offered the viewers a drink by holding his opened can of juice up to the screen for them to drink out of, and in another segment he played catch with the viewers using a balloon.

 - Funny Animal: Wanwan is an anthropomorphic dog.

 - Long Runner: It premiered in 1996 and is still going.

 - Ridiculously Cute Critter: U-tan is a cute little humanoid... something with a big head, big eyes, and little rattles on his head.